 - Home Price: $72,600 median purchase price; $710 median monthly rent

-- Crime Rate: Safer than 4% of cities in the U.S.
+- Crime Rate: Safer than 3% of New York cities

 - Unemployment Rate: 5.8%

-Recognized as one of the most affordable cities in America, Buffalo is the place to plant roots if you’re looking for a high quality of living in one of the cheapest cities in Upstate New York.
-Families, singles, and young professionals moving here will find that the cost of living is 29% lower than the New York average and housing is 50% lower than the national average, so Buffalo is a great place to buy a home.
-Not to mention, the second largest city in the state of New York is home to fantastic public and private schools, as well as premier research university, the University at Buffalo.
+Recognized as one of the most affordable cities in America, Buffalo is the place to plant roots if you’re looking for inexpensive living in Upstate New York.
+Families, singles, and young professionals moving to Buffalo will be happy to find that the cost of living is 30% lower than the New York average and housing is 50% lower than the national average, making Buffalo a great place to buy a home in New York.
+Not to mention, as the second-largest city in the state, it’s easy to find great educational opportunities with many fantastic public and private schools in the area—as well as great higher education at the University at Buffalo.